zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

    ("Name Server IP").

 3. For each name server in *Name Server IP* do:

 	1. Send the SOA query to the name server and collect the response.
 	2. If there is no DNS response, output *[NO_RESPONSE]* and go to next server.
 	3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
-	4. Else, if there is an "OPTION-CODE" present in tbe response, then output *[UNKNOWN_OPTION_CODe]*.
+	4. Else, if there is an "OPTION-CODE" present in the response, then output *[UNKNOWN_OPTION_CODE]*.
-	4. Else, if the DNS response meet the following four criteria, then just go to the next name server (no error):
+	5. Else, if the DNS response meet the following four criteria, then just go to the next name server (no error):
 		1. The SOA is obtained as response in the ANSWER section.
 		2. If the DNS response has the RCODE "NOERROR".